-Norbaeocystin has a primary amino group on the ethyl amine group that is common to the psilocybin derivatives.
+Norbaeocystin has a primary amino group on the ethylamine group that is common to the psilocybin derivatives.
 However, unlike baeocystin, aeruginascin, or psilocybin, it has no methylation on the ethylamine group.
 By contrast, baeocystin has a single methyl group at this position, psilocybin has two methyl groups, and aeruginascin has three methyl groups.

-Norbaeocystin was first isolated from submerged cultures of Psilocybe baeocystis.2 In the study, solvent extractions provided material enriched in psilocybin derivatives.
+Norbaeocystin was first isolated from submerged cultures of Psilocybe baeocystis.1 In the study, solvent extractions provided material enriched in psilocybin derivatives.
 Those chemicals were further separated by chromatography to provide pure fractions of norbaeocystin, baeocystin, and psilocybin.

-Researchers propose that additional methyl groups are added by the enzyme PsiM, generating baeocystin (one methylation) and psilocybin (two methylations).
+The researchers propose that additional methyl groups are added by the enzyme PsiM, generating baeocystin (one methylation) and psilocybin (two methylations).
 This research establishes the foundation for in vitro enzymatic synthesis of psilocybin and psilocybin derivatives.
 Alternatively, the desired compounds could be produced by biotechnological production through the genetic engineering of suitable fermentation hosts.

 Never Studied and Poorly Understood

-Structurally different molecules almost certainly provide different effects when ingested by the user.
+From a chemistry standpoint, it makes sense that structurally different molecules almost certainly provide different effects when ingested by the user.
 They are different drugs.